How Long Should My Period Last? That’s the question we’re going to answer, so keep on reading for all the details you need to know.

 There are a number of factors that influence how long your period lasts:

 If you take birth control, you’ll have a very regular cycle.
-There are various kinds, but some of the most common ones include:
+There are various kinds and combination of estrogen and progesterone, but some of the most common ones include:

-Some that stop your period for up to a year.
+Some kinds of medication may stop your period for up to a year.

 Your First Cycles

-The number or days between periods varies as well.
+The number of days between your periods varies as well.
 Expect the unexpected!

-The first few cycles after using an IUD can cause your cycle to become irregular.
-It takes most people 1-3 months to get back to normal.
+The first few cycles after using one can cause your cycle to become irregular due to hormonal changes.
+It takes most women 1-3 months to get back to normal.

-Some of the other factors that influence period length include: extreme dieting/weight loss, excessive exercise, infections, stress, changes in diet, etc.
+Some of the other factors that influence length of bleeding include: extreme dieting/weight loss, excessive exercise, infections, stress, changes in diet, cancer, a problem with your ovary/ovaries (lack of ovulation, or excessive ovulation), etc.